maurei/ngx-api-orm/guides/model-usage.md

 ```
 * In the first example, a plain object with the public properties of Employee is retrieved.
 An instance can then be instantiated from this template.
 * In the second example, no template is given.
 Internally, the constructor will call the static template function to set the properties of the object.
 * The last example will not work because some properties are missing: `team` and `tasks`.
-When passing along a object template, it is required that all fields (the ones that are decorated with `ResourceModel`,  `ResourceToOne` and `ResourceToMany`  are present.
+When passing along a object template, it is required that all fields (the ones that are decorated with `Model`,  `ToOne` and `ToMany`  are present.

 The local instance can now be saved.
 ```ts